What is Episerver Content Delivery API?

 - To integrate with a Point of Sales (POS) network, linking different output systems.

-- To manage content for legacy platforms inside Episerver.
+- To manage content for legacy platforms/products inside Episerver.

 The Content Delivery API is a flexible programming interface that you can use for building this type of solutions, using Episerver as a hub for all content.